zilongwang123/LeaVe/README.md

 2. Run 'python3 source/cli.py config/Benchmark.yaml', where 'Benchmark' is one of the configuration file in folder "config".

-3. The result is in foldertestOut.

-4. The file "logfile" contains the information about the invariants set in each loop.

-5. The file "logtimefile" contains the time information about LeaVe.
+3. The result is in folder "testOut".
+The file "logfile" contains the information about the invariants set in each loop.
+The file "logtimefile" contains the time information about LeaVe.

 ## verify a new hardware design